Introduction to the Course

-Standard entry requirements including: GCSE Core and Additional Science (grade B) or GCSE Physics (grade B).
-Mathematics (grade 7) is also required due to the high mathematical content in Physics.
+Standard entry requirements including: GCSE Core and Additional Science (grade 6) or GCSE Physics (grade 6).
+Mathematics (grade 7) is also required, due to the mathematical content involved within Physics.

-Students will study measurements and their errors, particles and radiation, waves, mechanics and materials and electricity in year 12.
-In year 13, the topics studied are further mechanics, thermal physics, fields and their consequences and nuclear physics.
-Many of the concepts in year 13 will build upon the knowledge of previous topics.
+Students will study measurements and their errors, particles and radiation, waves, mechanics and materials and electricity in Year 12.
+Whilst in Year 13, students will study topics including further mechanics, thermal physics, fields and their consequences, nuclear physics and an option from astrophysics, medical physics, engineering physics, turning points in physics.

-Students will also be given a practical endorsement for Physics.
-This is separate to the A level grade.
+Students will also be given a practical endorsement grade for Physics.
+This is separate to the A Level and will not affect the overall grade.
 Students will be assessed by the school and will be awarded a pass or fail for this element of the course.

 Future Career Progression

-Other subjects that can be studied with Physics are: Mathematics, Chemistry and Biology.
+Other subjects that can be studies with Physics are: Mathematics, Chemistry and Biology.
 These are popular useful companion subjects for Physics.
-A-level Physics opens the way to studies and careers in Physics, Engineering, Mathematics, Chemistry, Radiography and Medical Physics, Medicine, Dentistry, Materials Science, Biochemistry, Pharmacy, Veterinary Science, Food Science, Physiotherapy, Materials Science, Geography, Geophysics etc. Physics is an essential companion subject for students studying other Physical Science based subjects including all forms of Engineering.
-Physics is also desirable to a wide range of Non-Scientific careers such as Finance, Banking and Actuary related careers.
+A Level Physics opens the way to studies and careers in Physics, Engineering, Mathematics, Chemistry, Radiography and Medical Physics, Medicine, Dentistry, Materials Science, Biochemistry, Pharmacy, Veterinary Science, Food Science, Physiotherapy, Materials Science, Geography, Geophysics etc. Physics is an essential companion subject for students studying other Physical Science based subjects including all forms of Engineering.
+Physics is also desirable to a wide range of non-scientific careers such as Finance, Banking and Actuary related careers.